- What is a Digital Marketing Plan for Nonprofits?

 - Create more engaging messaging: Using tools like Google Search Console & Google My Business, nonprofit organizations can identify the terms that are driving people to the site or GMB listing.
 Evaluate how these terms can create more engaging messaging across your other marketing channels (like email, paid ads, and social media).

-Some keywords have a seasonal interest.
+Some keywords have seasonal interest.
 Knowing the seasonality of search terms can help you know when to send out outreach emails, plan social media posts, and schedule ads.

 A great tool to use for this is Google Trends.
 Google Trends shows the relative search interest of a given term or topic over time.
 Look out for spikes in interest, these are likely when the subject is most top of mind.